 Guildford City Swimming Club’s Tatiana Belonogoff stormed to victory on the opening day of the European Junior Swimming Championships in Helsinki.

-She clocked a winning time of 31.29 seconds in the 50m breaststroke final, setting a new county record in the process.
+She clocked in a winning time of 31.29 seconds in the 50m breaststroke final, setting a new county long-course record in the process.

-Her win at the Mäkelänrinne Swimming Centre marked Great Britain’s first medal at the five-day championships.
+Her win at the Mäkelänrinne Swimming Centre marked Great Britain’s first medal of the five-day championships.

 County team coach David Vine said it was an “amazing result” while Tim Jones, British Swimming’s head of elite development, tweeted: “Awesome achievement.”

 Surrey County ASA president Collette Crow said it was “fantastic news”, while Woking SC treasurer Julie Burvill lauded the performance as “awesome swimming.”

 “Well done for all the hard work that has been put in – it is now being justifiably rewarded,” Carole Chaplin, of Surrey Schools’ Swimming Association, said.